vonovak/react-native-simple-toast/README.md

 ) => void,
 ```

+Note on `viewControllerBlacklist`: this is an iOS-only option, it is ignored on android.
-Note on `viewControllerBlacklist`: when presenting the Toast, we need to find the presented ViewController (VC).
+When presenting the Toast, we need to find the presented ViewController (VC).
 The Toast will be presented in that VC.
 For Example, let's say you're showing a `ReactNative.Modal` in your app - in that case, the presented VC is a `RCTModalHostViewController`.

 If you present a Toast while that `Modal` is shown, and then hide the `Modal`, the Toast will disappear together with the `Modal`.